datamindedbe/conveyor-roadmap/.github/ISSUE_TEMPLATE/community-request.md

 ---
 name: 'Community request '
-about: Suggest an idea for the roadmap!
+about: Suggest an idea for the Datafy roadmap!
 The team will review.
-title: "[service] [request]: describe request here"
+title: "[request]: describe request here"
 labels: Proposed
 assignees: ''